FreeRADIUS/wiki.freeradius.org/guide/eduroam.md

 11. Replace the dummy certs in the ``certs`` directory (``/etc/raddb/certs`` || ``/etc/freeradius/certs/``) with ones issued by [edupki](https://www.edupki.org) or a commerical certification authority.
 12. Alter the ``eapol_test`` files so they specify a certification authority.
 13. Check that the ``eapol_test`` files work with a *REAL* certificate, and *REAL* credentials.
-14. Clone the config onto two servers (or clone the servers).
+14. Clone the config onto two servers (or clone the server).
-15. Pass the server IP addresses to your NRO (National RADIUS Operator).
-They will usually issue you secrets.
+15. Pass the server IP addresses of those servers to your NRO (National RADIUS Operator).
+They will usually issue you secrets and tell you the IP addresses of the FLRS (Federation Level RADIUS Servers), which you need to put in ``proxy.conf`` and ``clients.conf``

 ## Tooling
 ### eapol_test